 Purchasing your first home is a big step.
 However, there are a few things that can trip you up if you’re not on your toes.
 Make sure your next chapter is a good one with these tips.

 1. Don’t Make Large Purchases

 Picture this: you have prequalified for a loan.
 You’re ready to move into the house of your dreams, the contract is signed and closing is just a month away.
 To celebrate, you finance another big purchase, like a new car, appliances or furniture for the entire house, only to learn the hard way: Making a big purchase even after you’ve received your pre-approval letter can jeopardize your home loan approval and in some cases kill the deal completely.
 When you apply for a mortgage loan a lender takes a look at your monthly payments and your income.
 It’s called a debt-to-income ratio.
 In most cases, lenders want to see that the total of your monthly payments does not go over 43 percent of what you make before taxes.
+They also do a stress test.
+In most cases, lenders want to see that the total of your monthly payments does not go over 43 percent of what you make before taxes.
 Financing an exorbitant purchase can tip your debt-to-income ratio, which not only results in delays but in some cases a turned-down loan.
 So, if you’ve got your eye on a new baby-friendly car or a trio of state-of-the-art kitchen appliances, it’s best to wait until all of the paperwork has cleared.
 Everyone’s debt-to-income ratio is different.
 If you are not sure how a big purchase might affect your own loan approval, talk to your loan officer.

 2. Beware of Identity Thieves